rubyreferences/rubyref/intermediate/sanitized/core/Range.md

 # Range

-A `Range` represents an interval---a set of values with a beginning and an end.
+A `Range` represents an interval—a set of values with a beginning and an end.
 Ranges may be constructed using the *s*`..`*e* and *s*`...`*e* literals, or with Range::new.
 Ranges constructed using `..` run from the beginning to the end inclusively.
 Those created using `...` exclude the end value.
 When